 A Fevered Dictation

 If you're interested, shoot me a request at dain.choi(at)gmail.com.
 I have done my utmost to represent colors as accurately as possible.
 International buyers are welcome.
-Shipping will be adjusted to size of order, using USPS: I estimate approximately $5 domestic, $10 international per each order.
+Shipping will be adjusted to size of order, using USPS: I estimate approximately $4 domestic, $8 international per each order.
+Each additional item will accrue an extra $1 for shipping.
 Paypal only, please.
-Thank you to veteran blogsalers for your good advice.
-Nevertheless, this is my first blogsale, so please be patient and understanding.

 Avène Hydrance Optimale UV SPF 20 Riche, Euro formula with Tinosorb, NIB ($15)